cisagov/ScubaGear/baselines/exo.md

 Data loss prevention (DLP) helps prevent both accidental leakage of sensitive information as well as intentional exfiltration of data.
 DLP forms an integral part of securing Microsoft Exchange Online.
-There a several commercial DLP solutions available that document support for M365.
+There are several commercial DLP solutions available that document support for M365.
 Agencies may select any service that fits their needs and meets the requirements outlined in this baseline setting.

-Microsoft offers DLP services, controlled within the [Microsoft 365 compliance](https://compliance.microsoft.com) admin center.
-Though use of Microsoft’s DLP solution is not strictly required, guidance for configuring Microsoft’s DLP solution can be found in the “Data Loss Prevention SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.
+Microsoft offers DLP services, controlled within the Microsoft Purview compliance portal.
+Though use of Microsoft’s DLP solution is not strictly required, guidance for configuring Microsoft’s DLP solution can be found in the `Data Loss Prevention` section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.
 The DLP solution selected by an agency should offer services comparable to those offered by Microsoft.

 ### Policies